Ruimmp/Discloud-Documentation/README.md

 - Keep every slug in English and never include diacritics, spaces, or trailing slashes.
 - Use kebab-case (`how-to-host-using`) for readability and URL hygiene.
-- Do not translate or vary slugs between languages—only the page content changes.
+- Do not translate or vary slugs between languages, only the page content changes.
-- Evaluate SEO and existing links before renaming a route; coordinate with the team if a change is required.
+- Evaluate SEO and existing links before renaming a route.

-## 🌐 Need a translation?

-If you need to read these guidelines in Portuguese, open `README.pt.md` for the localized version and keep linking back to this English reference when aligning slugs.

 ---